wardle/iort/README.md

 Most user-facing OMOP tools depend upon `R`, but `iort` is written in Clojure and runs on the JVM, and so is also usable from other JVM languages such as Java. `iort` can be run from the command-line as a runnable 'uberjar', or from directly source code if Clojure is installed.

-For example, the initialisation of database tables, indexes and constraints is generated using `R` in the open-source repository [https://github.com/OHDSI/CommonDataModel](https://github.com/OHDSI/CommonDataModel), but the SQL statements cannot be readily executed independently as they include placeholders for the `R` toolchain to complete.
-The specifications for the CDM are actually recorded in CSV files, but these are processed to generate markdown and the markdown processed into parameterised SQL DDL statements, which are processed by the `R` toolchain to execute database-specific DDLs.
-Some of the `R` toolchain actually uses RJava to consume OHDSI Java libraries such as [SqlRender](https://github.com/OHDSI/SqlRender).

 Instead `iort` uses a simpler approach and generates DDL statements directly from the canonical CSV specifications.

 `iort` is designed to be composable with a number of other healthcare related libraries and tools: